inikishev/beat-manipulator/README.md

 - libraries used - `madmom` for BPM detection, `numpy` for most effects including beatswapping.
 - this was coded by Big ounce, gort and Quandale dingle
 - will work on python 3.9, maybe lower, not higher because of madmom, also if it doesn't work download and put ffmpeg.exe next to your .py file
+- I started porting it from numpy to .extend() which is like 100 times faster.